gemunet/coranno/README.md

 export full annotated corpus in simple JSON format, go to "Dataset" in top bar and open the dataset.

-In dataset left menu, click in "Export", select annotation projects to export and click in "Download JSON file"
+In dataset left menu, click in "Export", select annotation projects to export and click in "Download JSON file".

+All documents with annotations will be exported.

 example format